Insights

 • ‘Candle in the Wind’ by Elton John

-Playing songs like this could help to ease the discomfort of your customers and help them feel loyal to you.
+Playing songs like this could help put customers at ease and help them feel loyal to you.

 Music Can Help You Offer Better Customer Service